Rooke/sortable-challenge/README.md

 missing family string problem from the python solution, a slight modification is made.
 The tree is formed with two levels - one for for the manufacturer, and one for the product name.
-The tradeoff is that search times increase, since there are more nodes at a given tree depth.
+The tradeoff is that search times increase, since there are more node children at a given node.

 Also used is a one-token 'look ahead' to match listings who's 'product_name' has been erroneously tokenized (or at least tokenized